Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 4.2.
 A diplomacy for agonistic conflicts

-It contributes to putting into practice what the anthropologist Arturo Escobar calls “pluriversal contact zones”: spaces-times of encounter and transition between worlds and ways of inhabiting territories.
+It contributes to the coming into being of what the anthropologist Arturo Escobar calls “pluriversal contact zones:” space-times of encounter and transition between worlds and ways of inhabiting territories.

 4.3 Caring for bodies-territories